stclib/STC/docs/cmap_api.md

 ```

 ### Example 5
-Demonstrate a complex key type.
+Advanced only: Demonstrate use of a complex key type.
 ```c
 #include <stdio.h>
 #include <stc/cmap.h>